 – If you have had multiple dental procedures on a tooth, the constant wear and tear and restoration to the tooth could leave it vulnerable to a pulp infection, which would then need a root canal.

-If you think your teeth could use a little extra work and you would like to have a professional exam from our team at Leon Springs Dental Center, simply book an appointment with Dr. Carolyn B. Walker, DDS and the rest of our team at our dentist office in San Antonio, Texas, by calling us at 210.698.1010.
+If you think your teeth could use a little extra work and you would like to have a professional exam from our team at Carolyn Walker, simply book an appointment with Dr. Carolyn Walker and the rest of our team at our dentist office in San Antonio, Texas, by calling us at 210-698-1010.
 We look forward to improving your smile!